 Last weekend I attended #elevate2019, the French and European Speakers Convention, in Paris.
-It was an excellent two-day event with a wide range of top-notch speakers, amazing singers, a juggler, and Peter Shub, a wonderful clown who was almost worth the price of admission alone.
-During the two days of fun and learning, I watched out for those that really stood out amongst the big names which included the president-elect of the Global Speakers Federation, Paul ter Wal, Fredrik Haran, and James Taylor.
-And I realized that even in the context of a professional event of this level a full understanding of the rainbow can be an edge to stand out positively.
+It was an excellent two-day event with a wide range of top-notch speakers, amazing singers, a juggler, and Peter Shub, a wonderful clown who was worth the price of admission alone.
+During the two days of fun and learning, I watched for speakers that really stood out amongst the big names which included the president-elect of the Global Speakers Federation, Paul ter Wal, Fredrik Haran, and James Taylor.
+And I realized that even in the context of a professional event of this level a full understanding of how to Speak the Rainbow™ can be an edge to stand out positively.

-In my speak the rainbow concept a purple soul connection happens when we are present and aware of all that is happening in the room and in time, which means being aware of how the organizers are running on time too.
+Speak the Rainbow™ needs a purple soul connection and this occurs when we are present and aware of all that is happening in the room and in time, which means being aware of how the organizers are running on time too.

 Sadly not all the professional speakers at #elevate2019 were aware of how important this “soul” intuition is when connecting with the audience.
 Several went over time and had to be gently reminded by the Emcees who came on stage with brooms and dust brushes.
 Incredibly, some speakers did not even feel the brooms approaching and even the sight of broom-pushing Emcees did not deter them from continuing to speak as if time was on their side.
 Yet, it seems a no-brainer that once the brooms appear nobody is listening to you as attention has turned to what the brooms are going to do next.
 In this situation, you might as well conclude and leave.